-Join Tim Grey for an in-depth discussion in this video Handwriting recognition on a tablet, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video Handwriting recognition on a tablet, part of Learning Windows 8.

 When working with a touch screen device running Windows 8, you'll tend to use gestures quite a lot to navigate around on the screen, among your applications and preform a variety of other tasks.
 But of course, in some cases you're going to need to type and in the context of touch screen device, that means typing directly on the display.
 Let's take a look at the various options that are available as far as that data entry accessing a keyboard essentially on a tablet device.
 I'll go ahead and tap on a tile for the Bing application in order to launch that application.
 And then I can tap into the search field to bring up the keyboard.